 This could be a reason for anxiety and hopelessness in patients.
 Such patients might get better results with the addition of metformin twice daily or metformin XR once daily at night.

-One of the reasons patients might switch to Rybelsus is to lose some weight.
-However, it is important to note that Rybelsus is not approved as weight-loss medicine.
+One of the reasons patients might switch to Rybelsus is to lose weight.
+However, it is important to note that Rybelsus is not approved as a weight-loss medicine.

 Although the weight loss effects of Rybelsus have been observed to be greater than metformin and Januvia, and equivalent to Jardiance and Liraglutide (Saxenda), some patients might not lose enough weight as per their expectations.